 The snowflake substring function is a must-have in your arsenal.
-In this tutorial, you will learn how to use the Snowflake substring or substr function, the different arguments that can be used with it, and also some examples which will help you understand it better.
+In this tutorial, you will learn how to use the Snowflake substring or substr function, the different arguments that can be used with it, and also some examples that will help you understand it better.
 First, let’s take a look at the Snowflake data warehouse.

 Snowflake – An Overview